somrajroy/AWS3TierArchitecturewithTFModules/README.md

 - `Terraform Automation`: Experience the efficiency of infrastructure-as-code using Terraform.
 Rapidly deploy the complex Cloud architectures with ease.<br/>
 - `Infrastructure as Code (IaC)`: Leveraging Terraform, we treat infrastructure as code.
 This means that changes to infrastructure are versioned, tested, and deployed in a controlled and predictable manner, mirroring best practices from the world of software development.<br/>
-- `Modular Flexibility`: Understand the efficiency & productivity of official AWS Terraform modules, enabling seamless customization and easy integration with specific needs.
+- `Modular Flexibility`: Understand the efficiency & productivity of Terraform modules, enabling seamless customization and easy integration with specific needs.
 The DRY and KISS principles incorporated in the official AWS Terraform modules contribute to modular design and consistent approach.
 With reusable building blocks, development teams can create complex cloud infrastructures while maintaining a clean, uncluttered codebase.<br/>
 - `Handling sensitive data in Terraform modules like secret key, access key and passwords` <br/>